 The basis of this project was inspired by a Japanese adage: "Neko no te mo karitai", which translates to "I'm so busy, I could even borrow a cat's paw".
 The meaning is that someone is so stressed that they would even ask a cat for help.
 I thought this was a great idea for a boutique hotel, where someone could escape all their stress.
-This also got me inspired by cat cafés, where people can visit to relax with cats.
+This also got me inspired by cat cafés, where people can relax with cats and enjoy a nice cup of tea.

 Thus was born Cat's Paw Inn: the world's first cat-café boutique hotel, (hypothetically) located in Portland, Oregon, USA.
 Guests would be able to invite cats over to their rooms and give them treats and toys.
 They could even adopt a cat if they felt particularly attached to one.
 There is also a café area where guests can enjoy cat-themed desserts and such.